icecreampoop/Mind-Space-GO-Backend/README.md

 # What is this?
 With 2 days left for my assignment, I had the bright idea to rewrite my previous backend project in Go and submit it as the assignment.

+For the rewrite, instead of calling out to Redis and MySQL I am storing data on memory.
+I am using a (unbalanced) binary search tree to replace user MySQL table and 2 priority queues to replace the Redis and hall of fame MySQL table.

 Find the original repository here: [Mind-Space](https://github.com/icecreampoop/Mind-Space)

 # Where it can be improved